wdi-sf-jan-2014/RPN-Calcualtor-Lab/README.md

-Reverse Polish Notation Calcualtor Lab
+Reverse Polish Notation Calculator Lab
 ==================

 We've probably all seen infix notation for arithmetic expressions, i.e. `(1+2)*3=9`.
 However there exists another way of writing these expressions in what is called *postfix notation* or *reverse polish notation*.
 For example, the follwing infix